Zagorouiko/Skrapr/README.md

 # App store reviews API

 An API to grab Apple App store reviews from an RSS feed & Android Playstore reviews directly from the UI.
-The reviews are able to be filter via rating, before date, and after date.
+I couldn't find a way to do this online so I built it.
+The reviews are able to be filtered via rating, before date, and after date.

 ## Get Requests